ChenChienYi/Multi-Task-Learning-Model/README.md

 ## Project Aim

-In this study, we aim to answer the following hypotheses: Does MTL achieve better performance than training a separate model for each task?
+This study aim to answer the following hypotheses: Does MTL achieve better performance than training a separate model for each task?
 In other ward, Do multiple tasks provide positive transfer and improve each other’s performance?

 ## Resulte